ShermanPI/one-percent-streak/README.md

 The application has some customization options.
 You can change the text color, background, and font size.

 ## Contributions
-All contributions are welcome!
+All contributions are welcome! :star:
 If you find any bugs or have any suggestions, please feel free to open an issue or submit a pull request.